patonw/mcbinpack/README.md

     - Filling a truck bed when moving so you trash or sell as little as possible
 - Good concrete problem for demonstrating MCTS
 - Concrete and familiar to most people
+- Environment itself is deterministic
+- No need to deal with an opposing player
 - Easy to visualize 2-D cases
 - Not an easy problem theoretically
 - NP-complete meaning probably no efficient way to solve exactly